Kenneth Robinson (British politician): Political career

-Robinson was a St Pancras borough councillor from 1945–1949.
+Robinson was a St Pancras borough councillor from 1945 to 1949.
 He was elected to the House of Commons as Member of Parliament (MP) for St Pancras North in a by-election in 1949.
 He was a government assistant whip from 1950 until 1951.
 He joined the cabinet and was made a Privy Counsellor in 1964.
 Reforms he oversaw include the banning on cigarette television advertising and the reintroduction of prescription charges.
 When his position of Minister of Health was abolished in 1968, Robinson was appointed Minister for Planning and Land, only for this position to be abolished a year later.
 Robinson left Parliament in 1970.

-Robinson was probably one of the United Kingdom's most respected Health Ministers.
+Robinson gained particular notice and respect in his capacity as health minister.
 He was always willing to listen, and indeed took informal advice from his local general practitioners (GPs) during difficult negotiations over the GP Charter in 1965.
 John Horder stated of Robinson's role as Minister of Health: "Kenneth brought to this crisis a mind that was well prepared and the calmness, consideration and personality which we all have known".
 Robinson noticed problems with Britain's approach to general practice medicine, and quickly sought to reach agreement with practitioners and change the organisation, funding, and nature of practice in the system.
 Robinson published the first consultative document on reorganisation and the need for administrative reform of the National Health Service.
 One compromise he instituted was to reduce the number of hospital beds, under an argument of current under-utilisation, and in agreement with the medical profession.
 In return, the government lifted the limits on fees that medical consultants could charge to patients.
 These actions helped to form the basis for the 1966 General Practitioner's Charter, which Robinson negotiated with Dr James Cameron, the General Medical Services Committee chairman.
 Robinson also placed emphasis on nursing, appointing Sir Brian Salmon to a special committee of management experts and nurses, which looked into ways to advise and prepare senior staff at hospitals for their posts.